 When developing your business website there are many things that you need to consider.
 Who is your target audience?
 What are your goals for the website?
 How will your website be used and updated?
 The answers to these questions will help determine the best type of website for your company.
 A content management system (CMS) is a popular option for getting businesses online fast.
 Some popular content managements systems are WordPress, Joomla and Drupal.
 They are relatively easy to set up and do not require knowledge of code to install.
 A CMS is also relatively easy to update and maintain allowing users to focus on content rather than design.
 On the other hand, some businesses may feel restricted by the limitations of a particular content management system.
 There are many factors to consider when deciding if a CMS is the ideal choice for your business.

-Too busy to post as much as you like to your blog or Facebook page?
-Is your audience online at a time that is not convenient for you to publish articles?
-If so, scheduling your blog or social media posts may be the ideal solution for you.
 By using the scheduled post feature of most major social media platforms you can create content at your convenience and deliver it to your audience at theirs.